compgenomr/exercises/chp04.md

 ```

 2. Our next tasks are to remove eigenvectors and reconstruct the matrix using SVD, then calculate the reconstruction error as the difference between original and reconstructed matrix.
+Remove a few eigenvectors, reconstruct the matrix and calculate the reconstruction error.
+Reconstruction error can be euclidean distance between original and reconstructed matrices.
 HINT: You have to use the `svd()` function and equalize eigenvalue to $0$ for the component you want to remove.
 [Difficulty: **Intermediate/Advanced**]

 **solution:**
 ```{r,echo=FALSE,eval=FALSE}